 For business owners across the country, one of the most frustrating parts of collecting payments is when a client begins disputing an invoice.
 While this is often an unavoidable part of owning a business, there are things you can do to smooth over this issue and ensure you are paid on time.
 As an invoice collection agency, we know how to support you during this difficult time.
-Keep reading as we share our top tips for handling invoice disputes so that you won’t ever be left waiting months for a payment again.
+Keep reading as we share our top tips for handling invoice disputes so that you won’t ever be left waiting months for payment again.

 Your Client is Unhappy with the Work